LazrProductions/cuffed/README.md

 ## Features:

-* Handcuffs that can be applied to players.
+* Different types of restraints that can be applied to players.
-* Chaining and pulling handcuffed players.
+* Chaining and pulling entities.
-* Seizing handcuffed players' items.
+* Seizing restrained players' items.
 * Unbreakable cell doors that can be locked with special keys.
-* Unbreakable cell foundations that can be painted to look like any block.
+* Unbreakable reinforced blocks to use to build impenetrable prisons.

 <br>